web-work-tools/web-work-tools.github.io/_posts/2019-05-23-open-source-publishing.md

 ## How to present CSV?

 Because of multiple columns and long urls, it's difficult to display this informaiton in text form.
 It's easier for me to transform the pdf\csv into png.
-Then it's easily displayed on any screen.
+Then it can be displayed just fine on any screen.

 To get a high-quality image, I used [convert-my-image.com](http://convert-my-image.com/).